Robertfnicholson/Mapping_Earthquakes/README.md

 from the GeoJSON data.
 I used the Leaflet library to plot the data on a Mapbox map through an API request and created interactivity for the earthquake data.
 Then I added the tectonic plate data and major earthquake data with a similar approach as the earthquake data.
-Finally, I added functionality that allows the user to display the three data sets individually or in different combinations and also that allows the user to display in one of three different map views. </p>
+Finally, I added functionality that allows the user to display the three data sets individually or in different combinations and also added functionality that allows the user to display in one of three different map views: streets, satellite, and dark. </p>

 ## Results
 The project had three deliverables in which I completed: